AnonymousgitT/complex-question-answering-evaluation-of-GPT-family/README.md

 A framework for detailed evaluation of the ability of ChatGPT and similar large-scale language models to answer complex questions.

-If you use the code, please cite the following paper:

-**Evaluation of ChatGPT as a Question Answering System for Answering Complex Questions**  [[Arxiv]](https://arxiv.org/abs/2303.07992)

 ---
 :fire::tada: We have released the answers of chatgpt and other models to a total of 194,782 questions across 8 datasets, including multiple languages in [Datasets we publish](#Datasets-we-publish).